Types of scholarship

-Language scholarships serve to deepen knowledge of the German language, to gain knowledge of the situation of the Catholic Church in Germany and to establish first personal contacts.
+Language scholarships serve to deepen knowledge of the German language, to gain knowledge of the situation of the Catholic Church in Germany and to establish personal contacts.
 Basic knowledge of the German language must have been acquired in the home country.
 Language courses for all Orthodox scholarship holders of the German Catholic Bishops´ Conference take place in Paderborn.
 A language scholarship will be granted for 11 months (September – July).
 It serves to prepare the candidates for the “Deutsche Sprachprüfung für den Hochschulzugang ausländischer Studienbewerber“ (DSH), which means “German Language University Entrance Examination for Foreigners”.
 Passing this examination at the level DSH 3 is generally the requirement for university admission in Germany, in a few cases DSH 2 is sufficient.

-Research scholarships serve to finance a stay for library research in Germany for theology students from Orthodox and Oriental-Orthodox Churches working in their homeland on a scholarly publication (doctoral thesis or comparable studies), who would like to consult German literature for their research.
+Research scholarships serve to finance a stay for library research in Germany for theology students from Orthodox and Oriental-Orthodox Churches working in their homeland on a scholarly publication (doctoral thesis or comparable studies) who would like to consult German literature for their research.
 In addition, lecturers of theology at Orthodox faculties, seminars and academies (professors and assistants) may apply for such a scholarship, if they want to use libraries in Germany for preparation of lectures, tutorials or their own scientific projects.
 Research scholarships are limited to a maximum period of three months per year.
-Direct extension after expiration of this scholarship is not possible, but a new application for the following year will be accepted.
+Direct extension after expiration of this scholarship is not possible, but a new application for the following year can be sent to us.

 Post-graduate scholarships serve the specific support of future lecturers at Orthodox theological schools and universities in their native countries.
 Candidates applying for a post-graduate scholarship must be graduated in theology in their native countries.
 They should have completed the language course in Paderborn or have to prove sufficient knowledge of German.
 The post-graduate scholarship is intended for the financial support of theological studies at a Catholic faculty of theology in Germany which will be completed with a German academic degree (Master, Licentiate, Doctorate).
 The final paper of the scholarship holder should give priority to subjects dealing with western theology or church history.